First estimate of the local value of the baryonic streaming velocity: Discussion

 So far, we have taken all 30 \textit{Caterpillar} trees together and required that \asloth\ should reproduce the four observables for the ensemble of merger trees.
 We also took the tree-to-tree scatter as additional term of the variance when we calculated the goodness-of-fit parameters.
 However, the real MW is just one realisation of the DM merger history.
 So while our previous approach was statistically more robust, we also want to ask if we can infer the streaming velocity if we require that just one individual merger tree should reproduce the four observables.

-For this purpose, we repeat the experiment from before and calculated the p-values as a function of the SV.
-However, we now calculate the p-values separately for each of the 30 merger trees and show the results in Fig.~\ref{fig:indivi_trees}.
+For this purpose, we repeat the experiment from before and calculated the goodness-of-fit parameter as a function of the SV.
+However, we now calculate $p$ separately for each of the 30 merger trees and show the results in Fig.~\ref{fig:indivi_trees}.

 In the top panel, each line color represents one merger tree.
-On average, the p-values are smaller than before, because previously we added the cosmic variance as additional scatter term.
+On average, the goodness-of-fit parameters are smaller than before, because previously we added the cosmic variance as additional scatter term.
 We also highlight the position of the maximum of each merger tree by a point.
 These points mark the optimum for the SV of each merger tree and we show a histogram of these optimal SVs in the bottom panel.

 The comic variance causes different DM merger histories, which all lead to similar present-day MWs.
 However, when we analyse the optimal SV for each tree, we still find that these values cluster around our previous optimum.
-Specifically, we find that the central 68\% of the data lies in the interval $1.47 \leq v_\mathrm{SV}/\sigma_\mathrm{SV} \leq 1.88$.
+Specifically, we find that the central 68\% of the data lies in the interval $1.47 \leq v_\mathrm{SV}/\sigma_\mathrm{SV} \leq 1.88$, and the central 95\% lies in the interval $1.15 \leq v_\mathrm{SV}/\sigma_\mathrm{SV} \leq 1.97$.
 So when we take into account the uncertainty due to cosmic variance, we can constrain the optimal value of the local SV to be

+Please note that these are central percentiles and do not assume that the distribution is Gaussian.

 Out of 30 independent merger trees, only one requires an optimal value of $v_\mathrm{SV} =0.67\sigma_\mathrm{SV}$, and all 29 other trees require $v_\mathrm{SV} >1.1\sigma_\mathrm{SV}$.
 This means that ignoring the baryonic streaming velocity for simulations of the MW formation (i.e., $v_\mathrm{SV} =0\sigma_\mathrm{SV}$) is never ideal, and using the cosmologically most likely value ($v_\mathrm{SV} =0.8\sigma_\mathrm{SV}$), will also very likely underestimate the effect of the SV in the MW.